Ronald Wayne Melvin Obituary - Abingdon, VA | Bristol Herald Courier

 March 27, 1954 - November 12, 2020

-Surviving include his mother, Jewel Robinson Melvin; sister, Diane M. Slagle and husband, Robert E.; nephews, Christopher R. Slagle and Justen Slagle; great niece, Arwyn J. Slagle; great nephew, Tristan Slagle; special cousins, Pat Henson and husband, Wayne.

-The funeral service for Mr. Melvin will be held at 2 p.m. on Monday, November 16, 2020, in the Weaver Funeral Home Chapel with Pastor Danny Felty officiating.
+The funeral service for Mr. Melvin will be held 2 p.m. on Monday, November 16, 2020, in the Weaver Funeral Home Chapel with Pastor Danny Felty officiating.
 The committal service will follow in the Mountain View Mausoleum Chapel.
-The family will receive friends from 1:00 to 1:45 pm prior to the service Monday at the funeral home.
+The family will receive friends from 1 until 1:45 p.m. prior to the service Monday at the funeral home.

 Arrangements were made with Weaver Funeral Home and Cremation Services.
 Online condolences may be registered at www.weaverfuneralhome.net